 To silence a nuisance/false alarm, press the Test/ Silence Button located on the cover.
 The Alarm will automatically switch to a reduced sensitivity condition for a 10 minute period (very large levels of smoke from a nearby fire will override the silence period).
 The unit will flash the red light every 10 seconds (instead of the normal 40 seconds) to indicate the sensitivity is reduced.

-On interconnected Alarms, pressing the Test/Silence Button on the one sensing smoke (i.e. the one with the red light flashing every second) will silence all alarms.

-Pressing the Silence Button on any other Alarm will not silence the alarm.
+On interconnected Alarms, pressing the Test/Silence Button on the one sensing smoke (i.e. the one with the red light flashing every second) will silence all Alarms.
+Pressing the Test/Silence Button on any other Alarm will not silence the Alarms in the system.